Today’s Vault addition: For Brilliant Reader John Williamson, who requested it.

 Christy Mathewson’s 905 similarity score to the Pete Alexander disqualifies him — Alexander did not get into Cooperstown until third ballot and he was an alcoholic and if he threw anything like Ronald Reagan, who played him in the movie, then he couldn’t have been very good at all.
 Christy Mathewson is out.

 What to do about Sandy Koufax?
 His No. 1 comp is Ron Guidry who is CLEARLY not going into the Willie Mays Hall of Fame since he’s not even in the liberal Hall of Fame.
-But it’s also true that Koufax’s peak was much higher than Guidry’s, and it was in fact one of the best peaks in baseball history.
+But it’s also true that Koufax’s peak was much higher than Guidry’s, and was, in fact, one of the best peaks in baseball history.
 And Koufax scores like a 1,048,384 on the gut factor, many people would argue he’s the greatest pitcher of all time.
 But that Guidry comp makes it tough.
 And while some see his retirement at 30 because of arm troubles as sad, another way to look at it is that he didn’t last long enough.
 He’s out.

 Reggie Jackson has the three-homer World Series game, and he was undoubtedly one of the bright lights of his era, and he had the candy bar named for him.
 But his No. 1 comp is Gary Sheffield.
 I don’t think I need to say anything more.
 He’s out.